jonnonz1/nz-statute-book/acts/public/2011/financial-markets-supervisors-act-2011.md

   (a) the action is necessary or desirable to facilitate or ensure an orderly transition to the requirements under this Act; and
   (b) the extent of the exemption is not broader than is reasonably necessary to address the matters that gave rise to the exemption.
 (3) An exemption granted under subsection (1)(a)—
-  (a) is a regulation for the purposes of the Regulations (Disallowance) Act 1989, but is not a regulation for the purposes of the Acts and Regulations Publication Act 1989; and
-  (b) must be presented to the House of Representatives under section 4 of the Regulations (Disallowance) Act 1989; and (c) must, as soon as practicable after it is granted, be—
+  (a) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012; and (b) must be presented to the House of Representatives under section 41 of that Act; and (c) must, as soon as practicable after it is granted, be—
     (i) published on an Internet site maintained by or on behalf of the FMA; and (ii) notified in the Gazette; and